amateescu/search_api_solr/README.txt

 the default config files included in this module don't handle stripping out HTML tags.

-Also, due to the way Solr works, using a single field for fulltext searching will result in the smallest index size and best search performance, as well as possibly having other advantages, too.
-Therefore, if you don't need to search different sets of fields in different searches on an index, it is adviced that you collect all fields that should be searchable into a single field using the “Aggregated fields” data alteration.

 Clean field identifiers:
   If your Solr server was created in a module version prior to 1.2, you will get the option to switch the server to "Clean field identifiers" (which is default